3dh-de/lyx-thesis-template/README.md

 ### Directories and Files

-The thesis template relies on some path names for included files like BibTeX, images, source etc.
+The thesis template (in /thesis/) relies on some path names for included files like BibTeX, images, source etc.

-  /images/          --> JPEG, PNG, EPS image files to include into thesis
+    /images/          --> JPEG, PNG, EPS image files to include into thesis /listings/        --> source code files to include as listings xxx_Template.lyx  --> LyX main document (the template) alphadin.bst      --> BibTeX layout and formatting script to render the bibliography pages literatur.bib     --> BibTeX bibliography with all your literature and web links (updated by JabRef or comparable)

-	/listings/        --> source code files to include as listings xxx_Template.lyx  --> LyX main document (the template) alphadin.bst      --> BibTeX layout and formatting script to render the bibliography pages literatur.bib     --> BibTeX bibliography with all your literature and web links (updated by JabRef or comparable)
+**Warning:** Beware to create a new directory as copy of the here lying **/thesis/** for your new thesis.
+If there are any images or other files mentioned above missing, LyX will produce many errors.